- SaaS Company

 How does ACH work?

-Put simply, the ACH network moves money from one bank account to another – electronically.
+The ACH network moves money from one bank account to another – electronically.
 Below is a detailed illustration showing what happens when your customers pay using ACH.

 1. As the originator you would initiate a direct deposit or direct payment transaction through PaySimple using the ACH network.

-2. The ODFI (Originating Depository Financial Institution) enters the ACH entry at the request of the originator and batches these entries to then send to an ACH operator at regular intervals.
+2. The ODFI (Originating Depository Financial Institution) enters the ACH entry at the request of the originator and batches these entries to send to an ACH operator at regular intervals.

 3. ACH transactions are sorted and made available by the ACH operator to the RDFI (Receiving Depository Financial Institution).